Humphrey Lestocq

 Humphrey Lestocq (23 January 1919 – 29 January 1984) was a British actor, best known for his roles in Angels One Five (1952) and The Long Shadow (1961), and guest appearances in the television series The Avengers.

 Lestocq shot to fame as Flying Officer Kyte in the BBC radio wartime comedy Merry-Go-Round (1944–1948), which later evolved into Much-Binding-in-the-Marsh.

-He was also one of the presenters on the TV series Whirligig, the first children's programme to be broadcast live from the BBC's Lime Grove Studios.
+He was also the presenter of the TV series Whirligig, the first Saturday children's programme to be broadcast live from the BBC's Lime Grove Studios.
 It ran from 1950 to 1956.
 Calling himself "H.L.", he was the stooge of the puppet Mr. Turnip, voiced by Peter Hawkins.
 Lestocq's catchphrases were "Goody, Goody Gumdrops" and "Jolly D", and Mr. Turnip's was "Lawky, Lawky, Lum".